 Expand your online marketing strategy

-Whether it’s just polishing your current social media output, or creating your first ever Twitter account – the new year is a great time to try something different when it comes to your digital marketing.
+Whether it’s just polishing your current social media output, or creating your first ever Twitter account, it’s a great time to try something different when it comes to your digital marketing.
 Whether it’s doing some SEO research to make sure your website is hitting the right keywords, or trying a new venture such as experimenting with paid ads, shaking things up just a little bit could reap huge rewards.
 Check out some of these small business marketing guides for more info.